How to Update WordPress Automatically and Manually: A Complete Guide

 define( 'WP_AUTO_UPDATE_CORE', 'minor' );

-Be cautious when making changes to the wp-config.php file, as errors here can affect your entire site.
+Be cautious when making changes to the wp-config.php file, as errors in this file can affect your entire site.

 Related: Malware Removal Services Vs. Website Security Services